 The interview led me to reflect on my own journey toward Knowledge and the rest of her family many years ago.
 In the late 1970s I performed presentations to various professional groups.
 One of my favorite presentations, especially for groups involving data and information systems, was The Taxonomy of Data.
 I did not invent the concept; undoubtedly I had read something in the mid ’70s that inspired me.
 And, I recently saw something our dear friend Max Wideman had written on the subject—but I have not been able to track it down again.

-The presentation (recalling a now-30+ year old memory) starts with Data: Common as the sands on the beach and in the oceans.
+The presentation (recalling a now-35+ year old memory) starts with Data: Common as the sands on the beach and in the oceans.
 Data has potential value, because similar to the art glass of Murano (near Venice) it begins with a common material, then goes through a morphing process to produce a thing of beauty and wonder.
 We morph Data to derive Information.
 Part of the role of computer systems (as I said then) is to compile, select, sequence and present Data to targeted audiences, such that it becomes useful Information.
 Information is a higher level of abstraction (and combination) of related basic components.
 With Information, plus other inputs, people can make decisions.
 Better Information results in better decisions.

 But there are more steps in the sequence.
 Decisions rely on more than just Information.
 There are actions required to bridge the gap.
 Information is external to the decision-maker: You read it, hear it, see words, charts, and numbers.
-All in the quest to internalize that Information: Establishing or increasing Knowledge.
+All in the quest to internalize (explicit to tacit knowledge) that Information: Establishing or increasing Knowledge.
 And, different people respond to different methods of presentation.
 There is also an acceleration factor that is evident.
 If the decision-maker has prior Knowledge, and the new Information can be related to that Knowledge, it is easier to quickly assimilate the Information.
 If not, it takes longer to build the “tags,” the indices that help in retrieving, comparing and acting upon the Knowledge.
 And yet, even with the presence of accumulated Knowledge, there is still something missing in effective Decision Making.